-j) how, why and how often your organization initiates communication with applicants about their applications

-OACETT communicates with its members primarily through email, or phone; although official letters welcoming applicants to membership, and then once certification is achieved, are sent by mail.
+j) how, why and how often your organization initiates communication with applicants about their applications applicants to membership, and then once certification is achieved, are sent by mail.
 We initiate communication with our applicants whenever something changes that they should know about; for example, documents are missing, documents have been received, references are outstanding, references have been received, their file is now ready for review, etc.